As Election Nears, Keeping Donors A Secret Is Trickier

-PETER OVERBY, BYLINE: Republican Mitt Romney's campaign put up 15 new ads yesterday in 8 battleground states.
-In those eight states, the Romney and Obama teams have spent $381 million since May 1st.
-That's according to an NPR analysis of data compiled by National Journal.
+Republican Mitt Romney's campaign put up 15 new ads Friday in eight battleground states.
+In those eight states, the Romney and Obama teams have spent $381 million since May 1, according to an NPR analysis of data compiled by the National Journal.

-OVERBY: Americans For Prosperity and Crossroads GPS are technically social welfare organizations, so they aren't required to disclose their donors.
-But now that the election is less than 60 days away, maintaining secrecy is a little harder.
+Americans for Prosperity and Crossroads GPS are technically social welfare organizations, so they aren't required to disclose their donors.
+But now that the election is fewer than 60 days away, maintaining secrecy is a little harder.

-There's a legal window that closes 60 days before the election.
-Once it's shut, groups are required to disclose the money behind so-called electioneering ads.
-Those are TV and radio ads that talk about candidates, but don't expressly tell you how to vote.
-That Tell Obama spot from Crossroads GPS is one example.
+There's a legal "window" that closes 60 days before the election.
+Once it's shut, groups are required to disclose the money behind so-called "electioneering" ads.
+Those are TV and radio ads that talk about candidates but don't expressly tell you how to vote.

-The window for the presidential campaigns actually closed 30 days ago, before the conventions.
-But now the window is closed for Senate and House races too.
-A social welfare group can just switch to express advocacy like that Americans For Prosperity ad, saying we must replace President Obama.
+The window for the presidential campaigns actually closed 30 days ago, since the conventions are considered to be primary elections.
+Now, as of Friday, the window is closed for Senate and House races, too.

-OVERBY: Crossroads GPS and Americans For Prosperity didn't respond yesterday to queries on how they plan to proceed.
+Crossroads GPS and Americans for Prosperity didn't respond Friday to queries on how they plan to proceed.

 Source: NPR [http://www.npr.org/2012/09/08/160788546/as-election-nears-keeping-donors-a-secret-is-trickier?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]